marcohernaiz/JOSUDO/replit.md

   - Changed main page background from slate-50 to white for ultra-light appearance
   - Increased theme overlay opacity from white/50 to white/60 for better visibility
   - Achieved maximum lightness while maintaining excellent readability
+- July 14, 2025.
+Made input box background even lighter
+  - Changed input container background from slate-50/80 to white/90 for ultra-light appearance
+  - Updated input field background from slate-50 to pure white with lighter border (slate-100)
+  - Updated control button background from slate-50 to pure white in CSS
+  - Achieved maximum lightness across all input components

 ## User Preferences